TarVK/model-react/README.md

 # Usage

+The examples described below can be tested here on [codesandbox](https://codesandbox.io/embed/model-react-edlq8).
 Simply create a model class by extending model-react's `BaseModel` class, and use `Fields` for any data that a react component should be able to react to.
 For instance:
 ```jsx
 import {BaseModel, Field} from "model-react";